owl-factory/lantern/README.md

 * `DEMO_CHARACTERS` - IDs of characters to load into the /embed/character-sheet page for demonstrating the system.
 Comma delimited.

 ## Getting Started
 Clone the project down to a local repository.
 Then, add a .env file containing required environment variables to the project root.
 If using a local Postgres database, start it up.
 Next, from the root of the project, run `pnpm install` to install all dependencies.
-From there, running `pnpm run dev` will start the project in development mode.
+If this is your first time running in development mode, run `pnpm run prisma` to generate needed database mappings.
+From there, running `pnpm run dev` will start the project.

 ## Building
 The project can be built with `pnpm run build` (as long as all dependencies are installed).
 Run the build with `pnpm run start`.